bengtmartensson/IrpTransmogrifier/README.md

     --min-leadout
       Threshold for leadout when decoding.
 Default: 20000.0.
     -g, --minrepeatgap
-      Minumum gap at end of repetition
+      Minumum gap at end of repetition.
       Default: 5000.0
     -o, --output
       Name of output file.
 Default: stdout.